 - On the Update stack page, click Use existing template and then click Next.

-- On the Specify stack details page, enter a lower value for Node Count (for example,
+- On the Specify stack details page, enter a lower value for Number of Qumulo EC2 instances (for example,

 4

-) and then click Next. - On the Configure stack options page, click Next.
+) and then click Next. - On the Configure stack options page, in the Stack failure options section, click Roll back all stack resources, read and accept the two acknowledgements, and then click Next.

 -